 Meatball stew in La Cañada

 La Cañada is a pleasure.
-In the line of the bars of a lifetime that have been remodeled to live a second life, changing everything to change nothing, La Cañada is one of those that have left more lifelong things than new ones.
-Well-drawn beers, good music and a little good food are enough to make a bareta feel like a second home.
+In the line of the bars of all the life that have been remodeled to live a second life, changing everything to change nothing, La Cañada is one of those that have left more things of all the life than new.
+Well-drawn beers, good music and a little good food are enough to make a bar feel like a second home.

 Pimentel, roda al món i torna a tapejar al Born

-The Borne’s hotel and catering identity is difficult, because in a neighborhood where the city was born, there are hardly any establishments left that remind us of the city.
-In a gentrified neighborhood, with a large part of its hotels and restaurants dedicated to tourism, the offer is particular.
+The identity of the Borne is difficult, because in a neighborhood where the city was born there are hardly any places that remind us of the city.
+In a gentrified neighborhood, with a good part of its hotel and catering business dedicated to tourism, the offer is particular.

-In few meters are concentrated authentic cathedrals of sweet that overshadow the original cathedral and restaurants that add quality but that are not always made to represent the local food or to serve the day to day, to those neighbors of Barcelona who seek not so much the exception of going out to eat extravagances in a central neighborhood but the everyday life of having a drink and a snack under the house on any given day.
+In a few meters there are authentic sweet cathedrals that overshadow the original cathedral and restaurants that add quality but are not always made to represent the local food or to serve the day to day, those neighbors of Barcelona who seek not so much the exception of going out to eat extravagances in a central neighborhood but the everyday life of having a drink and a snack under the house on any given day.

-For them, hopefully, has born a little Pimentel, a good, nice, cheap bar which is what is asked of a neighborhood bar and that is, sadly, an exception in the center of Barcelona.
-A bar where people cook with enthusiasm, as they did when they cooked for neighbors and not for tourists, and that, in a kitchen with young chefs, means a menu where almost everything sounds like the usual, but we feel like it’s new.
+For them, hopefully, the Pimentel was born, a good, nice and cheap bar, which is what is asked of a neighborhood bar and which is, sadly, an exception in the center of Barcelona.
+A bar where they cook with enthusiasm, as they did when they cooked for neighbors and not for tourists and that, in a kitchen with young chefs, means a menu where almost everything sounds like the usual, but we want it as if it were new.